 The global pandemic hammered many industries and led to massive unemployment, but home owners are coming away with a big win.
 Home prices not only continued to rise in many cities across the nation, but they increased even more than in the previous year.
-The widely quoted Case-Shiller Index of national home prices available from the St. Louis Federal Reserve showed an 11.2% increase over the year to January 2021.
-That was nearly three times the growth rate of the year before.
+The widely quoted Case-Shiller Index of national home prices available from the St. Louis Federal Reserve showed a 19.2% increase over the year to January 2022.
+That was up from an 11% growth rate of the year before.

 One drawback in using home sales to evaluate the real estate market is that the quality of houses sold each month is not consistent; one month may see more high-quality houses sold, the next month may see more low-quality houses being sold.
 One way around this problem is to use economic models to estimate values for all the residential property in an area.
 Zillow does this modeling and makes the data available on the company’s website.
 The chart below shows the smoothed, seasonally adjusted measure of the typical home value for each county.
 It reflects the typical value for homes in the 35th to 65th percentile range.

 The Zillow estimates for the five counties in Northwest Oregon also show that home values hit new highs in 2021 and that the rate of increase was high in all counties.
 Price increases ranged from 18% in Clatsop County to 29% in Lincoln County.
 Prices also continued to converge.
 In early 2009 when data for all five counties were first available the most expensive county (Clatsop) had prices that were about 26% higher than the lowest-price county (Lincoln).
 By the end of 2021 that difference had dropped to 14% (Benton vs. Columbia).
 To the extent that more opportunities for remote work are occurring, it may be one factor in causing that trend.